-- Biocellvia’s analysis is very rapid (<2h for 100 whole lung sections) and avoids any intra- and inter-variabilities from the subjective manipulation of the experimenter.
+- Biocellvia’s analysis is very rapid (about 1 hour for 120 whole lung sections) and avoids any intra- and inter-variabilities from the subjective manipulation of the experimenter.

 Representative native images and their corresponding tissue density mapping of lung sections from saline control and BLM-treated mice.